started investing in 1977. I wrote my first book ("Commission-Free Investing") in 1996 about

 it.
 So sad, because any calculator based on Gaussian math (with or

-without fat tails, normal or log-normal) are great in modeling random events,
+without fat tails, normal or log-normal) is great in modeling random events,

 but not black swan events, which are fractal.
 No wonder, the better-known names in the simulator manufacturing space,